DeyaaMohammed/QACart-Todo-Application/README.md

 *Ensure that the QACart Todo Application is accessible and configured for testing.*

 ## Test Results
-  The results of test executions, including pass/fail status and any issues encountered, will be documented in the [QAcart Todo Application Checklist](https://github.com/DedoZz/QACart-Todo-Application/blob/main/QAcart%20Todo%20Application%20Checklist.xlsx) filen and you can find the Bug Report in the `"Bug Report"` tab.
+  The results of test executions, including pass/fail status and any issues encountered, will be documented in the [QAcart Todo Application Checklist](https://github.com/DedoZz/QACart-Todo-Application/blob/main/QAcart%20Todo%20Application%20Checklist.xlsx) file and you can find the Bug Report in the `"Bug Report"` tab.